 Bonding Streaming Video through Dedicated Servers

-Speedify is commonly used to improve the streaming of video streams from live events.
+Speedify is commonly used to improve the streaming of video from live events.
 Whether the video is Facebook Live, Periscope, Twitch, RTMP, RSTP, or any other protocol, Speedify offers better streaming by allowing multiple connections to be combined for better throughput and reliability.

-Most users can get started with streaming using our standard accounts and public Speedify servers, but those doing professional streaming might prefer to have Dedicated Servers which mean that they know that no one else is on the same hardware at the time.
-A typical setup where the film crew has a laptop which does the encoding, streaming and Speedify client is shown below.
-Here the laptop has 3 connections: 2 LTE connections and one Wi-Fi connection.
-The video stream is distributed among the 3 connections, and the reassembled by the Dedicated Speed Server to deliver to the Streaming Server.
+Most users can get started with streaming using our standard accounts and public Speedify servers, but those doing professional streaming might prefer to have Dedicated Servers.
+This means that no one else is on the same hardware at the time.
+Below is a typical setup, in which a film crew has a laptop which does the encoding and the Speedify client.
+Here, the laptop has 3 connections: 2 LTE connections and one Wi-Fi connection.
+The video stream is distributed among the 3 connections, and then reassembled by the Dedicated Speed Server to deliver to the Streaming Server.

-For the ultimate in high reliability, some customers who provide video streaming to live events, have gone to a "shared nothing" architecture.
-Here there are two different Speed Servers each hosted at a different data center, and two different PCs each of which have a complete streaming setup, and which connect to different Speed Servers.
-Dedicated Speed Servers are very reliable, however major Internet outages, making entire data centers unreachable happen several times per year, and if the value of an event is high enough, this can be a significant risk.
+For even higher reliability, some customers have gone to a "shared nothing" architecture.
+Here, there are two different Speed Servers each hosted at a different data center, and two different PCs, each of which has a complete streaming setup, and which connect to different Speed Servers.
+Dedicated Speed Servers are very reliable; however major internet outages happen several times per year, and if the value of an event is high enough, this can be a significant risk.

 To guarantee that each computer connects to a different Speed Server, use the Speedify Commandline Interface.
 If the connection to the specified Dedicated Speed Server fails, it will connect to another to Dedicated Speed Server if one is available.